 Use a screener to select relevant participants.

-Additionally think of non-criteria that your questions might not cover yet.
+Consider non-criteria that your questions might not cover yet.

 Check willingness to participate by collecting contact information.